KwenaMashamaite/Mighter2d/README.md

 * **Scene management** - Automated scene management (LIFO)
 * **Time** - Schedule timers with one-time, repeating or indefinite execution using callbacks

-*Mighter2d does not support an Editor, therefore you'll have to manually setup your scenes*
+*Note that Mighter2d does not have an editor, therefore you'll have to manually setup your scenes in code.*

 ## Demos (games developed with Mighter2d)